ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

-**A list of scripts using APT on Linux Debian to install python apps.**
+**A list of scripts using apt** on **Linux Debian**
+      **install python apps
+        **install graphic apps
+            All using apt

-**easily install many python applications and packages.**
+**Easily install many KDE, GNU, and Python applications and packages.**

-*Operationg-System:
+Operationg-System:
    Linux Debian Bullseye.
-*Usage:
+Usage:
    apt
-*Language:
+Language:
    Python

 **In your terminal enter the commands below to install python packages and applications using apt.

- **root user
+ Prerequistes
+   use:
+      apt-get update

+**root_user**
   usage:
    apt-get

- **none-root user
+**none-root_user**
    usage:
     sudo apt-get

-### Refer to python-packages.apps for further information.
+### Refer to python-packages.apps for further installtion information.
-#python packages and apps
+Python packages and apps
-### Refer to KDE.Installs. file further information.
+### Refer to KDE.Installs. file further installtion information.
-#KDE apps and visuals
+KDE apps and visuals
-### Refer to Software.GRAPHICS for further information.
+### Refer to Software.GRAPHICS for further installtion information.
-#Linux graphics and apps
+Linux graphics and apps
+### Refer to sphinx-python for further information.
+Shpinix-python packages and apps